 Naturally, that makes the Kona Coast the prime Big Island location for a Hawaii investment property.
 It sees a small demand slump in early fall that other islands don’t, but it has a high peak for occupancy rates — second only to Kauai.
 That can mean major cash flow opportunities for owners in busy seasons, with an end-of-summer breathing period that’s perfect for getting your own getaway on the books.

-As usual, bigger properties see the highest daily rates here.
+Bigger properties see the highest daily rates here.
 Four- and five-bedroom homes earn the most annual revenue on average, and Evolve’s highest-earning Kona Coast property is a four-bedroom.

-Like Maui, however, one-bedroom homes on the Big Island’s Kona Coast can also be hugely successful.
+Like Kauai, however, one-bedroom homes on the Big Island’s Kona Coast can also be hugely successful.
 In fact, one- and four-bedroom homes tend to see an identical average number of nights booked in the calendar year.
 This really just highlights the broader traveler appeal of this Hawaiian market.

 As a dream destination for travelers of all types, a Hawaii investment property can be really ideal for investors in search of massive demand in unmatched island landscapes.